How to Perform Packet Loss Tests to Prevent Network Issues

 packet loss tests

 Testing packet loss every minute is necessary for obtaining packet loss percentage.
-Low levels of packet loss (less than 1-2%) are acceptable for most applications, but higher levels of packet loss can lead to significant issues that affect network performance and user experience.
+Low levels of packet loss (less than 1-2%) are recognized as acceptable packet loss for most applications, but higher levels of packet loss can lead to significant issues that affect network performance and user experience.

 Step 4.
 Analyze Packet Loss Measurements: Testing Packet Loss Rates